ba1ajinaidu/ba1ajinaidu.github.io/content/posts/k8s-and-postgres.md

 I was still unsure if the SIGBUS was because of hugepages in the Postgres pod/container.
 To confirm this, I had a simple plan.

 - Allocate 128Mi/2Mi = 64 hugepages inside the pod and see if it works fine without error.
-- Allocate 100 hugepages(which is more than the configured limit set on pod spec) - it should throw an error, right?
-It didn't 🧐
+- Allocate 100 hugepages(which is more than the configured limit set on pod spec) - it should throw an error, right?..right? - It didn't 🧐
 - Allocate 100 hugepages and try to write to the allocated memory

 Wrote simple C programs to do this: